 Remember movies when a couple would go through a door, and then the next scene would be the next day?
 Isn’t that enough?
 Can’t we leave something to the imagination for God’s sake?

 Can you imagine Katherine Hepburn, Bette Davis, Audrey Hepburn, Rita Hayworth, etc. baring it all for a scene with a nude Cary Grant, Gary Cooper, James Stewart or Burt Lancaster?
 Wouldn’t have happened.
 And it’s not just because the censors in those days would not have allowed it to happen.
 It’s because once upon a time Americans had an appreciation for elegance and taste.

-Great actresses of today such as Meryl Streep, Judi Dench, Kate Winslet, Emma Thompson, and Cate Blanchett know you don’t have to do the horizontal waltz to exude sex appeal.
-They leave something to the imagination.
+Great actresses of today such as Meryl Streep, Judi Dench, Kate Winslet, Maggie Smith, and Emma Thompson know you don’t have to do the horizontal waltz to exude sex appeal.

 All of that is utterly passé.
 The idea for too many young girls today is to look trashy, show as much booty as they can and have a big ugly tattoo poking out above their butt crack.

 When I was teaching at the University of Illinois, I couldn’t believe how many female students came to my 8 a.m. class in their pajamas.
 They couldn’t have cared less about how they appeared.
 But hey, at least they were comfortable.

 I think attitudes began to change dramatically in the counterculture, hippie-fueled, “turn on, tune in, drop out” 1960s when the mantra was: “if it feels good, do it.”

 Miss Manners was about as relevant back then as powdered wigs and hoop skirts.